-The exemption is not applicable if the driver had previous knowledge of the adverse driving conditions or could have known of the conditions through basic trip planning or common sense.
-For example, a forecasted blizzard or rush hour traffic would not meet the conditions necessary for application of this exemption.
+The exemption would not be applicable if the driver had previous knowledge of the adverse driving conditions or could have known of the conditions through basic trip planning or common sense.
+For example, a forecasted blizzard or rush hour traffic would not meet the conditions necessary for this exemption to be valid.

 How does the adverse driving conditions exemption affect property-carrying drivers?

-This exemption does not extend the 14-hour driving window.
-As such, all 13 hours of driving must still be completed within the 14-hour shift.
+This exemption does not extend the 14-hour driving period.
+It means that all 13 hours of driving must still be completed within the 14-hour window.